raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

   * *For "Bitcoin Core":* this is the address advertised by Bitcoin Core each time it starts.
 To obtain it run:
     *  `sudo tail -f -n 50000 /data/bitcoin/debug.log | grep "tor: Got service ID"`
     *  If there is no output, re-run the command after restarting Bitcoin Core
 * The Tor proxy should already be enabled.
-If not, enable it qnd use `127.0.0.1` in the first box and `9150` in the second box (or `9050` if you run Tor as a background service)
+If not, enable it and use `127.0.0.1` in the first box and `9150` in the second box (or `9050` if you run Tor as a background service)
 * Click on "Test connection".
 A green tick should appear on the button and you should see something similar to the following output:

   ```
   > Connected to [...] on protocol version 1.4
   > [...]
   ```

-If there is a connection error message, it is likely because you have Tor already running on your computer.
-In that case:
-* *If the Tor Browser is opened:* close it and try the "Test connection" button again.
-* *If the Tor Browser is not opened, or if the issue persists after closing it, it is possible that Tor is running as a background service:*
-  * In Sparrow, enable "Use proxy" by clicking on the slider (it should become blue)
-  * On the "Proxy URL line, use `localhost` for the first box and `9150` for the second box.
-  * Click on "Test connection"

 You're set!
 Sparrow is now configured to connect to your node wherever you are.